-Bear in mind that new hiking shoes will not be broken in, so feeling a few pinches here and there is perfectly normal.
+Bear in mind that a new hiking shoe will not be broken in, so feeling a few pinches here and there is perfectly normal.
 If your toes are now touching the ends of you the boots, however, then you should try going either a full or half size up.

 6. Focus on the flex point

-The flex point of your foot is located just behind the base of your toes or above the ball of the foot.
+The flex point is located on top of your foot just behind the base of your toes, or above the ball of the foot.